Lightmouse LM-5: A new concept in lighting control

 – Makes it possible to integrate lighting control with audio editing and live visual production programs.

-– It functions as an ARTNET node 2 compatible at all times
+– Works as an ARTNET node 2 Compatible at all times

 Technical Data